 I love this image because it captures the clean walls of the temple before it was literally covered in messages and artifacts brought to it by the community.
 I wasn’t able to witness the temple burn with my own eyes that year, so to some degree, I can still believe the Temple of Flux is still standing out there on the playa … somewhere.
 Accepting and sheltering all who need it.

-Out of the desert grew a ritual, a celebration, a participatory moment
+Out of the desert grew a ritual,

 This past week has been unexpectedly hard on me personally.
 The massacre at Sandy Hook Elementary school hit closer to home for me than I would have first imagined.
 While I live and work no more than 19 miles away from Aurora, Colorado where 12 were killed and 58 others were injured in a mass shooting only four months ago, the tragedy in Newtown, Connecticut is affecting me in ways I’d never have expected.
 Perhaps it’s the fact that I have school age children.
 Perhaps it’s the fact that a coworker of a friend of mine is the parent of one of the young victims.
 Perhaps it’s the fact that my mother was an elementary school teacher for her entire career.
 Perhaps it’s the fact that I was a student in high school myself when an individual brought a firearm into our building but fortunately was disarmed and apprehended before anyone was hurt.

 Whatever the combination of reasons, I realized this morning that the pain I’ve been feeling all week is the pain of a broken heart.
 My heart breaks in sympathy for those directly affected by the massacre in Newtown.
 My heart breaks for the country I love whose collective mind is broken to such a degree that we allow conditions to persist that make mass shootings an ever more common occurrence.
 My heart breaks when I read posts by friends and family on social media defending the status quo on the issue of gun control.